-For synchronous courses we will dedicate about 15 minutes at the beginning of class to these activities!
-Keep in mind that it will require that you are present (Zoom) and ready to talk on class days!
+For in person or synchronous courses we will dedicate about 15 minutes at the beginning of class to these activities!
+Keep in mind that it will require that you are present and ready to talk on class days!
 Student participation is important to promote critical thinking and evaluate the understanding of class material.
 It provides an indication of your engagement in your own education.
+Dates, topics and other details will be provided in Canvas.

-Participation for all synchronous and asynchronous courses also includes written exercises and discussions (detailed below):
+Participation also includes written exercises and discussions (detailed below):